10 ways to be more resilient in tough times

-Withstand adversity, bounce back from difficult situations and keep growing with these evidence-based skills recommended by Ohio State’s chief wellness officer and other researchers.
+Our ability to withstand adversity is being tested as never before.
+Bounce back from difficult situations — in your family and in our society — and keep growing with these evidence-based skills encouraged by Ohio State’s chief wellness officer and other researchers.

-Think about the last time you needed to recover from a difficult life event, whether psychological or physical.
-If you’re like a lot of other people, you might have had a hard time facing the challenge and felt lasting effects in your mind or body.
-(Not sure how you’re doing?
+Every aspect of our lives is being touched by the coronavirus (COVID-19), yet we need to continue to do our jobs, run our households, care for our loved ones and ourselves.
+We’ve all been through difficult events in our lives, but none has been quite like this one.
+If you’re like a lot of other people, you’re feeling the effects in your mind and body.
+(Want some perspective on how you’re doing?
 Gauge your own resilience with this survey developed by Dr. Amit Sood, executive director of the Global Center for Resiliency and Well-Being.)

-The good news is, resilience is like a muscle you can train to get stronger — so the next time things take an unexpected turn, you can bounce back with greater ease.
+The good news is, resilience is like a muscle you can train to get stronger — so today, next week and years down the road when things in your life take an unexpected turn, you can bounce back with greater ease.
 Try practicing these 10 building-block skills of resilient people.

 List all the ways you could improve on your mental, emotional and physical health, and then take action to make one small change at a time in your life.
 It takes 30 to 60 days for a new health habit to stick, so be patient with yourself.
 Scheduling a routine physical with your health care provider is a good way to start.

 Focus on how you, as opposed to external forces, can control the outcome of events.
 If there is nothing you can do to solve a problem, consider helping someone else — you still have control over how you affect others, and that can boost your spirits.

 Cognitive behavioral therapy experts tell us that how we think affects how we feel and behave.
 You can retrain your responses to difficulties in your life, both those in your memories and the difficulties you will face in the future.
 A positive outlook can help you to cope better.